 To access a title, find it by entering it in the Title: text box (only titles with Review Copies available will populate here).

 You can also grant users DRC access with Edelweiss’ Quick Send tool.
-It’s a bit of a shortcut—you can simply find the DRC’s related title listing, hover over the Download button, click Quick Send, and type in the contact (or group) name to send a title specific email for DRC access.
+It’s a bit of a shortcut—you can simply find the DRC’s related title listing, click the “paper airplane” / Quick Send icon, and type in the contact (or group) name to send a title specific email for DRC access.
 The benefit of this method is that it allows you to grant access and send an email in one step.

 You can use the Quick Send tool to send DRCs to multiple people if you’d like.
 It’s best to use the Share tool if you’re sending to a large number of people, though.
 Keep in mind that the email size limit is 200 recipients.
 That includes you if you check the “Send me a copy of this email” option.